-Lets start with the naming of the sample plots.
+Let's start with the naming of the sample plots.
 If you check the Attribute table for the plots inside the forest area, you can see that you have the default id field automatically generated by the Regular points tool.
 Label the points to see them in the map and consider if you could use those numbers as part of your sample plot naming:

-- Open the Layer Properties -> Labels for your systematic_plots_clip. - Check Label this layer with and select the field ID. - Go to the Buffer options and check the Draw text buffer, set the Size to 1. - Click OK.
+- 1. Open the Layer Properties ➤ Labels for the systematic_plots_clip layer. - 2.
+Turn the top menu into be Single Labels. - 3.
+For the Value entry, select the field id. - 4.
+Go to the abc Buffer tab, check the Draw text buffer and set the buffer Size to 1. - 5.
+Click OK.